 Storage

-If you have leftover batter, you can refrigerate it in an airtight container and make pancakes the next day.
+- These pancakes are best enjoyed fresh!
+However, if you have leftover batter, you can refrigerate it in an airtight container and make pancakes the next day.
 You can sprinkle a pinch of baking powder on the batter and gently stir it.

 Expert Tips